Nithya11ramesh/Capstone-frontend/README.md

                      1.Edit the user details.
                      2.DELETE the user details.

               b)Course-Management:An admin can access the course management task such as

                      1. Create new lessons,assignment,quizzes and more.
                      2.Delete the course and able to create new course.

              C)Enrollments:An admin can able enroll the student details and able to edit as well as update.

+             D)Quizzes:Depends on the lesson instructor can create the quizes,grade and comments the qiuz.

            Admin email:capstoneback@gmail.com
            password:back@123

 Instructor Fuctionalities:

             An instructor can access courses-Management such as a)LESSONS-Create the lesson,edit and delete
             b)Assignments-Can create assignment and grade the assignment. c)Quizes-Can manage quizzes

-          Instructor email:payload@gmai.com
+          Instructor email:payload@gmail.com
           password:loadpay12

   Payment Page: